-Note: The evolution of gasoline taxes for countries with demand-side institutions (solid line) is well matched with the counterfactual (dotted line) until the 1973 oil shock, but a large divergence opens up thereafter, with taxes in treated countries increasing relatively rapidly.
+Note: As the first panel shows, the evolution of gasoline taxes for countries with demand-side institutions (solid line) is well matched with the counterfactual (dotted line) until the 1973 oil shock, but a large divergence opens up thereafter, with taxes in treated countries increasing relatively rapidly.
+The second panel presents estimated average treatment effects of demand-side institutions on gasoline taxes.
+The panel shows that there is a statistically meaningful difference between the trajectory of countries with demand-side institutions and the counterfactual after the oil shock.
+Uncertainty estimates are based on parametric bootstrap procedure and EM method of Gobillon and Magnac 2016.